This Web Page is Memory

 to demonstrate its cargo carrying capacity with a load of small boys instead of

-BIF was sometimes officially opened by H.M.
+1947 the BIF was officially opened by H.M.
 King George VI, and after the

-ceremony he would be taken by motorcade to join the Royal Train at Stechford station, so passing our house.
-There were thus several occasions on which
+ceremony he was taken by motorcade to join the Royal Train at Stechford station, so passing our house.
+This was an occasion when we watched from

-we watched from our front garden as the King drove past – I was surprised to
+our front garden as the King drove past – I was surprised to find that there

-find that there were other, lesser, mortals whose front gardens were not thus
+were other, lesser, mortals whose front gardens were not thus honoured by His

-here, although it belongs to a slightly later stage of my life, that in 1956
+belongs to a slightly later stage of my life, that in 1956 the Russian leaders,

 1950: 10th birthday